AstarNetwork/astar-docs/docs/nodes/node-maintenance.md

 ## Backup

-Maintaining a backup node always sync for a collator is vital to make sure you always produce blocks and avoid being slashed.
-We highly recommend to have it on a different location and hosted on a different provider.
+Maintaining a backup node that is in sync with a collator is vital to ensuring continuous and interrupted block production, and to avoid the possibility of being slashed.
+We highly recommend the backup node be hosted in a different physical location, with a different provider.

-The collator session keys are stored into `/var/lib/astar/chains/{NETWORK}/keystore`.
+Note: The collator session keys are stored in `/var/lib/astar/chains/{NETWORK}/keystore`.

 :::info

-You may need to install rsync package depending on your distro (using `sudo apt-get install rsync` or similar)
+You may need to install the rsync package depending on your distro (using `sudo apt-get install rsync` or similar)

 :::

 :::caution

-Make sure you save the content of this directory in a backup directory on your local machine:
+Ensure you create a backup of the keystore folder on your local machine using the following command:

 `rsync --rsync-path="sudo rsync" -r {MAIN_SERVER_IP}:/var/lib/astar/chains/{NETWORK}/keystore .`